sourmash-bio/sourmash/doc/tutorials.md

 ## The first three tutorials!

-These tutorials are both command line tutorials that should work on Mac OS X and Linux.
+These tutorials are command line tutorials that should work on Mac OS X and Linux.
 They require about 5 GB of disk space and 5 GB of RAM.

 * [The first sourmash tutorial - making signatures, comparing, and searching](tutorial-basic.md)